The Chorley & District Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs for the The Chorley & District Building Society Solicitor Panel from members of the public
+The Chorley & District Building Society Solicitor Panel Sample Enquires to our Call Center from members of the public

-A conveyancer I had intended to instruct on a remortgage said he would charge more if my lender is because of their unusual legal requirements.
-Am I likely to be frustrated using The Chorley & District Building Society?
+A solicitor my fiance and I had intended to instruct on a remortgage said she will levy higher legal fees if my mortgage is with The Chorley & District Building Society due to their difficult processes!
+Will I regret using The Chorley & District Building Society?
 Any comments will be appreciated

 The Chorley & District Building Society conveyancing requirements for their panel are no better or no more complicated than most lenders.
 It is the case now the CML Handbook, the "bible" used by solicitors to establish lender requirements, is different for each lender.
 It is not clear if your lawyer is on the The Chorley & District Building Society conveyancing panel.
 If they are not, this does add further risk of delay as The Chorley & District Building Society will appoint their own solicitors to look after their interest.

 My existing mortgage is with The Chorley & District Building Society.
-My uncle retired last week and wants to pay off the mortgage left on the property.
-After The Chorley & District Building Society is paid, I want to transfer the property to my mother's name; How long does the process take?
+My grandfather has just retired and wants to pay off my mortgage.
+After The Chorley & District Building Society is paid, I want to transfer the property to my mother's name; How long will it roughly take?
 Do we need two separate solicitors on the The Chorley & District Building Society conveyancing panel?
 I do not intend to live at the property once the The Chorley & District Building Society mortgage is discharged.

 Although you do need to retain the services of a lawyer they dont need to be on the The Chorley & District Building Society panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
 There's no capital gains tax for you as it is your main residence.